What is alternative dispute resolution?

 Commercial, workplace enterprise and community agreements often have a dispute resolution clause that sets out an agreement to mediate if something goes wrong or you disagree with the way the agreement was intended to operate.
 At Mediator Hub we always encourage parties to consider adopting these clauses and to action them sooner rather than later to minimise the risk of the dispute escalating.

 You don’t have to wait to be reactive, any commercial, workplace enterprise or community agreement can be negotiated using a facilitated method such as mediation.

 Do I have to be in the same room as the person I have a dispute with?

 At Mediator Hub our mediators will lead the mediation and facilitate a model that is recognised as best practice by the National Mediator Standards Board.
-It is preferred that parties speak directly to each other during joint session, however at Mediator Hub we recognise that the dispute may have escalated or the way in which individuals manage conflict may differ which may prevent parties speaking directly to each other.
-Talk to the mediator at the intake session about how you would like to proceed.
+It is preferred that parties speak directly to each other during joint sessions, however at Mediator Hub we recognise that the dispute may have escalated or the way in which individuals manage conflict may prevent parties speaking directly to each other.
+Talk to the mediator at the confidential intake session about how you would like to proceed.
 Your mediator cannot make you do or say anything you are not comfortable with.

 What is the best way to approach the other party to find out if they will try mediation?
 Can you help?

 Yes, absolutely we can help you there.
 The first step is to contact us for a confidential and obligation free information summary about the process.
 The next step is to invite the other party.
 You can try this yourself by inviting them to visit our website for more information or contact us directly.
-If you need our help, we can try to contact the other party for you and your mediator will extend an invitation by email to all parties to participate in mediation.
+If you need our help, we will assess if it is appropriate to contact the other party for you and your mediator will extend an invitation by email to all parties to engage in our services.